Severino makes strong debut as Yanks blank Angels | Devdiscourse

 Luis Severino pitched four innings in his season debut, and Gleyber Torres highlighted a six-run fourth with a three-run homer as the New York Yankees began their final homestand with an 8-0 victory over the Los Angeles Angels on Tuesday.
-The Yankees (99-53) lowered their magic number to clinch their first AL East title since 2012 to two.
-The second-place Tampa Bay Rays were visiting the Los Angeles Dodgers later Tuesday.
+The Yankees (99-53) lowered their magic number to clinch their first AL East title since 2012 to one after the second-place Tampa Bay Rays fell to the Los Angeles Dodgers 7-5.

 Severino allowed two singles while facing 15 hitters after missing New York's first 151 games due to right rotator cuff inflammation.
 He struck out four, walked two and threw 47 of 67 pitches for strikes on a night in which he was likely going to be limited to around 75 pitches.
 Severino threw his fastball 37 times, and it averaged 96.6 mph while topping out at 98.8 mph.